 Luke was able to pick up knowledge of the Faith initially through the deepening classes and gatherings he attended.
 He was a fast learner.
 He absorbed details like a sponge absorbing water.
 He used to pay careful attention to talks and deepening classes, often raising his head and facing either to the left or right to make sure his ears were facing the direction from which the voice came.
 He became a much-deepened Bahá’í in no time.
 Luke was very well versed in Christian subjects and could quote the biblical verses to connect with the prophecies concerning the second coming of Christ.

-Luke seated at extreme left.
+Luke seated at the extreme left.

-The Bahá’ís were amazed by his active participation in consultations and giving concrete suggestions, especially at the Feasts.
+The Bahá’ís were amazed by his active participation in consultations and giving concrete suggestions, especially at the Nineteen Day Feasts.
 He was able to observe the Bahá’í fast throughout his life, starting the fast in his house, and joining the community in the evening for breaking the fast.
 Luke found so much meaning in life following his acceptance of the Faith.
-His old mother Madam Lee Siok Tin who stayed with her brother in Sungei Petani town some thirty miles south of Alor Star town used to visit Luke from time to time.
+His old mother Madam Lee Siok Tin who stayed with her brother in Sungai Petani town some thirty miles south of Alor Setar town used to visit Luke from time to time.
 She saw such a dramatic change in him that she decided to come for the third National Convention held in Kuala Lumpur city in 1966.
 There she was very moved by the warm fellowship and love emanating from the believers.
 She was happy that her son had accepted a Faith that gave so much hope and joy to him.
 She accepted the Faith at the Convention at the age of 70.
 Hand of the Cause Mr. Collis Featherstone who graced the convention felt very moved to see a blind person who was so active, and his aged mother who accepted the Faith at that advanced age.

 Luke with his mother Madam Lee Siok Tin